thekevinscott/UpscalerJS/docs/docs/documentation/getting-started.md

 ### Instantiation

 By default, when UpscalerJS is instantiated, it uses the default model, [`@upscalerjs/default-model`](https://npmjs.com/package/@upscalerjs/default-model).
-You can install alternative models by installing them and providing them as an argument.
+We can install alternative models by installing them and providing them as an argument.

 :::tip